kylestew/PO400toEurorack/README.md

 1. Power headers are not compatible
 2. Modules are not mountable (too small, wrong hole spacing)

 I've cheated on #1 (as you will see).
-For #2 I've attached my design files for laser cutting.
+For #2 I've uploaded my design files for laser cutting.
 These designs are based on the Teenage Engineering [details](https://teenage.engineering/_img/5c40d68837f9710004314dd3_original.pdf) and a lot of measuring.
 Initial test work great.
 I cut 3 mm acrylic and realized my Eurorack skiff machine screws are too short to bolt the modules down.
 Keep this in mind if you're not doing thin wood or metal faceplates.

 #### Power Conversion

 I hardwired a section of the PO 400 bus to my Eurorack power bus.
-I wouldn't recommend this, we should come up with a designed conversion plug.
+The PO modules are pretty shallow, there is still room to place them in a Make Noise skiff with the bus added as shown.

+I wouldn't recommend cutting the bus as I did or hard wiring it to your Eurorack's bus.
+We should design a converter modules, pull requests are welcome!

 ![](bus_mod.jpg)
 ![](installed_bus.jpg)